mfvianna/emtm/README.rst

 at its invocation time, overriding the SCROLLBACK constant otherwise confugurable only through config.h at compile time.

-The `-T` flag tells mtm to assume a different kind of host terminal.
+The `-T` flag tells emtm to assume a different kind of host terminal.

-The `-t` flag tells mtm what terminal type to advertise itself as.
+The `-t` flag tells emtm what terminal type to advertise itself as.
 Note that this doesn't change how mtm interprets control sequences; it simply controls what the `TERM` environment variable is set to.